yogeshhegde/processor-sdk-doc/source/buildroot/Overview.rst

     With a vast library of packages and a flexible configuration system, Buildroot allows for extensive customization of the target system.
 #. **Efficiency**:
-    Buildroot’s minimalistic approach ensures that the generated system is lean and efficient, which is critical for resource-constrained embedded environments.
+    Buildroot's minimalistic approach ensures that the generated system is lean and efficient, which is critical for resource-constrained embedded environments.
 #. **Active Community**: